victordomingos/Count-files/docs/source/installation.rst

 The current development version can be installed with ``pip install -e``, followed by the path to the main project directory (the same directory that has the ``setup.py`` file).
-To run this application, you need to have a working Python 3.6+ instalation.
+To run this application, you need to have a working Python 3.6+ installation.

-We plan to submit this to PyPI as soon as possible, in order to provide a more straight-forward instalation and upgrade process.
+We plan to submit this to PyPI as soon as possible, in order to provide a more straight-forward installation and upgrade process.
 While that doesn't happen, please feel free to take a look at the last section and maybe consider contributing to this project.